RSchiaffino/xbench-docs/content/online-help/dialogs/add-files-to-project/file-type.md

 *	**Tab-delimited Text File (*.txt, *.tsv, *.utx)**.
 A file where every line consists of a number of fields delimited with the tab character.
 The first and the second fields of an entry are assumed to be the source and the target texts respectively.
 The additional fields are assumed to be descriptive and there can be any number of them.
 Tab-delimited UTX files are also supported with this format.
+This file type now also includes support for Excel glossary in *.xlsx format.
 *	**XLIFF File (*.xlf, *.xlif, *.xliff, *.mxliff, *.xlz, *.mqxlz)**.
 A file compliant with the XLIFF specification.
 *	**TMX Memory (*.tmx)**.
 A file compliant with the TMX specification.
 Most translation tools are capable of generating TMX translation memories of varying compliance levels.